Takahiro-Toriyabe/wagestat-JOS/README.md

 ### Dataset

 We are not allowed to share the microdata used in the paper.
 The application procedure for the usage of the microdata is explained [here](https://www.e-stat.go.jp/microdata/).
-To see the directory setting for those microdata, please check do-files in `wagestat-JOS/src/do/import/`.
+Access to the administrative tax data of a local government was given through the project "Academic infrastructure development of administrative data from local governments and application for economic analysis" (PI: Ayako Kondo).
+To see the directory settings for those microdata, please check do-files in `wagestat-JOS/src/do/import/`.

 ### Program depenency